 If you have lost a fate in shares, the best method to make it up perhaps is to buy some more.
 Ever since the great depression of 1929, the world has seen 12 major bearish phases.
 A typical kind of bear market has lasted for an average of 22 months and seen an average fall of 51%.
-The index here in query is the S&P 500.
+The index here in the query is the S&P 500.

 Bull markets, after each recessionary phase, have always been boon for investors.
 All major bull rallies ever since end-1930 have resulted in market gains of 50-500%.
 Historic numbers show that the extent (size or breadth) of a bull market is greater than a bear market.
 The million dollar question is that are we at the doorstep of another bull market rally?

-" Markets could go up irregularly, but convincing rallies will take lot of time.
+" Markets could go up irregularly, but convincing rallies will take a lot of time.
 The current bear phase is totally different from what we have experienced in the past.
 There are lots and lots of negative factors plaguing various economies.
-No more than a increase in global demand and depreciating dollar really could do some good for the economy and market,"
+No more than an increase in global demand and depreciating dollar really could do some good for the economy and market,"

-As per of the Bloomberg data, if one tries to look at the time period between 1929 and 1953, bear markets prolonged for about 33 months and eroded the S&P 500 index by over 86%; while the alternating bull rallies lasts for about 268 months logged returns of over 627%.
+As per of the Bloomberg data, if one tries to look at the time period between 1929 and 1953, bear markets prolonged for about 33 months and eroded the S&P 500 index by over 86%; while the alternating bull rallies last for about 268 months logged returns of over 627%.
 Similarly in 1698, during the days of Penn Central Railroad Bankruptcy, the bear phase had lasted for 11 months and weather-beaten the index by more than 36%.
 This was followed by solid gains for almost 57% over a time period of 22 months.

-In era of 1973, during the Arab Oil Embargo and Watergate scandal, the market dropped for almost 48% in a short span of 21 months; it, though, recovered thereafter and registered rip-roaring gains of 95% in a span of 70 months.
+In the era of 1973, during the Arab Oil Embargo and Watergate scandal, the market dropped for almost 48% in a short span of 21 months; it, though, recovered thereafter and registered rip-roaring gains of 95% in a span of 70 months.
 The dotcom bust in early-2000 saw the market trailing about 50%; the resulting bull phase saw the S&P index rising over 97% from its lows.
 Experts say that there is greater external support for a recovery this time roughly.

 Worst stocks become the best.